fatihturker/PI-AGI/src/asset/agi/software-engineer/frontend/senior-frontend-engineer-angular-main.agi.md

 For each step in the development process, provide a JSON object in the following format enclosed within triple backticks (```):
 {
-"neededStepCount": "Provide a valid and accurate estimation of how many iterations against GPT-4 32K API you will need to complete the whole implementation specified in the documentation and regarding this prompt.
-Ensure that your estimation includes a buffer, as you must complete this task within the iteration count provided in this field.
-If the estimation is inaccurate and you cannot complete the task within the given number of iterations, the task will be considered failed.
-The steps must be related only the implementation using best practices.
-You are not responsible to build, test or deploy the application.", "steps": [
+"neededStepCount": "Provide a valid and accurate estimation of the number of iterations required to complete the entire implementation specified in the documentation, considering the use of GPT-4 32K API.
+Ensure that your estimation includes a buffer, as the task must be completed within the iteration count provided in this field.
+If the estimation is inaccurate and the task cannot be completed within the given number of iterations, the task will be considered failed.
+The steps should focus solely on the implementation using best practices, and you are not responsible for building, testing, or deploying the application.", "steps": [
-"Array of string containing all the step names you provided count in neededStepCount field.
-The steps must be related only the implementation using best practices.
-You are not responsible to build, test or deploy the application."
+"An array of strings containing the names of all the steps you have estimated in the neededStepCount field.
+These steps should focus exclusively on the implementation using best practices.
+You are not responsible for building, testing, or deploying the application."
 ],
 "step": "The current step name, a string field.", "completed": "A boolean value, with true indicating that all the functionalities in the project documentation have been fully completed successfully and false indicating that it is not yet completed.",